anandabits/swift-evolution/proposals/NNNN-partial-initializers.md

 }
 ```

-The biggest drawback to this approach is that it does not address one of the items in "common feedback and points" presented by the core team (which I agree is an important concern):
+Like the previous approach, the biggest drawback to this approach is that it does not address one of the items in "common feedback and points" presented by the core team (which I agree is an important concern):

     Provide a predictable model.
 It was concerning to many people
     that you could accidentally reorder properties and break a